acook/config/README.markdown

 What the `install.sh` script does
 ---------------------------------

-- Backs up any existing configuration files
+- Backs up any existing configuration files.
-- Creates symlinks to the dotfiles in the repo
+- Creates symlinks to the dotfiles in the repo.
-- Pulls all the submodules contained in this repo
+- Pulls all the submodules contained in this repo.
 - Sources your `.bash_profile` script.